eddmann/eddmann.github.io/_posts/2020/2020-10-20-creating-a-contact-tracing-scanner-using-swift-for-macos.md

 // ...
 ```

-To clean-up the listing and ensure that only active devices where present, I used a scheduled timer which would remove any old devices every 5 seconds.
+To clean up the listing and ensure that only active devices were present, I used a scheduled timer which would remove any old devices every 5 seconds.

 ```swift
 Timer.scheduledTimer(withTimeInterval: 5, repeats: true) { timer in